Skip to main content

 stk rollback infra

-The stk rollback infra command rolls back your Infrastructure to a previous version.
+The stk rollback infra command executes the rollback of your Infrastructure.

 Usage